Philadelphia Marathon: History

 The roots of the Philadelphia Marathon (aka the Philadelphia Independence Marathon and today known as the AACR Philadelphia Marathon) can be traced back to 1954, the race's unofficial inaugural year.
 The marathon then largely was a suburban event and went by many different names; the Greater Philadelphia Independence Marathon (1981–82) and the Fairmount Park Marathon (1988–89).
 The marathon today, was established under the name of the Philadelphia Marathon in 1994 under then Mayor Ed Rendell as an annual running event that took place entirely within the City of Philadelphia.
 The first race in 1994 had a little over 1,500 runners.

 This yearly event takes place on the 3rd Sunday in November or “the Sunday before Thanksgiving”.
 The Marathon is a top U.S. running event and top Boston qualifier with 30,000 runners participating in one or more of 7 featured events.
 Those events include, the AACR Philadelphia Marathon, Dietz & Watson Philadelphia Half Marathon, Rothman Orthopaedic 8K and four challenges where runners compete in completing multiple race combinations over two days.
 The Philadelphia Marathon Weekend has over 60,000 spectators and 3,000 volunteers who provide valuable race day support.
 Working along with volunteers from local schools, colleges and universities and the community actively participate to organize cheer zones, manage replenishment stations, monitor the course and provide support to help runners have their best possible runner experience while in the “City of Brotherly Love and Sisterly Affection”.

 As a major City event, the Marathon is produced by the City of Philadelphia, Managing Director's Office.
 In 1995, a group of dedicated runners and Dr. Peter Sharkey of the Rothman Institute, a top Philadelphia orthopedic practice, sponsored a smaller running event as part of the Sunday Marathon event.
-Now, 23 years and 3,000 runners later, the Rothman 8K is an integral part of Marathon Weekend and an enjoyable event for beginners or those who just want to run.
-It is also for some, a warm-up for the longer distances.
-In 2006, a half marathon was added to the Sunday line up by Janis Pierce, the City Representative at that time, and a runner and in 2016 the race moved to a two-day event with the half marathon and 8K on Saturday and full marathon on Sunday.
+Now, 23 years and 3,000 runners later, the Rothman 8K is an integral part of Marathon Weekend.
+In 2006, a half marathon was added to the Sunday line up by Janis Pierce, the City Representative at that time, and a runner, and in 2016 the race moved to a two-day event with the half marathon and 8K on Saturday and full marathon on Sunday.